Asset Lifecycle Management Process: Optimizing Your IT Strategy

 - Defining specifications.
 Hardware specs, software versions, quantity, and budget constraints get documented.

 - Approval routing.
-Requests move through stakeholders based on the organization’s procurement policy.
+Requests move through stakeholders based on your organization’s procurement policy.

 - Documentation.
 Every request, approval, and communication gets logged for audit trails.